Ask Clin Asst Prof Yang Jingrong any question about how to provide good oral care for persons with dementia.

 Bacteria from unclean teeth and gums can enter the lungs and lead to aspiration pneumonia, a serious and potentially life-threatening condition.
 People with dementia often have weaker immune systems, hence they’re at even greater risk.

-But let's be honest — nowing oral care is important doesn’t make it easy.
+But let's be honest — knowing oral care is important doesn’t make it easy.
 Helping someone with dementia brush their teeth can feel overwhelming.
 They might not understand what you're trying to do, resist your attempts, or struggle to swallow safely.
-Many caregivers feel frustrated, worried about causing distress, or simply sure where to start.
+Many caregivers feel frustrated, worried about causing distress, or simply not sure where to start.

 The good news?
 There are practical ways to make oral care safer, simpler, and less stressful for both patient and caregivers.